 We are increasingly dependent upon information technology systems, infrastructure, and data to operate our business.
 In the ordinary course of business, we collect, store, and transmit confidential information, including, but not limited to, information related to our intellectual property and proprietary business information, personal information, and other confidential information.
-It is critical that we maintain such confidential information in a manner that preserves its confidentiality and integrity.
-Furthermore, we have outsourced elements of our operations to third party vendors, who each have access to our confidential information, which increases our disclosure risk
+It is critical that we maintain such confidential information in a manner that preserves its confidential information, which increases our disclosure risk.